White House, Dems hurriedly reworking $2 trillion Biden plan - NewsBreak

 Instead, Biden is focused on providing at least $500 billion in tax credits, grants and loans for energy producers that reach emission-reduction goals.

+In other areas, Pelosi appeared on board with Biden's plan to extend the $300 monthly child tax credit for another year, rather than allow it to expire in December, but that's not as long as Democrats wanted.

+What had been envisioned as a months-long federal paid family leave program could be shrunk to as few as four weeks — an effort to at least start the program rather than eliminate it.

-Democrats also want to add funding to provide dental, vision and hearing aid benefits to people on Medicare proposed by Sen. Bernie Sanders, I-Vt.
+Biden also wants to ensure funding for health care programs and add a new one to provide dental, vision and hearing aid benefits to people on Medicare proposed by Sen. Bernie Sanders, I-Vt.

-Associated Press writers Alex Jaffe, Kevin Freking and Josh Boak contributed to this report.
+Associated Press writers Kevin Freking and Josh Boak contributed to this report.